Community Shelter Supplies

 This is a photo from the National Archives of a stock for a 50 person capacity Fallout Shelter.
 10-Water barrels (5 persons each), 1-Sanitation Kit(50 persons each), 1-Medical Kit(50-65 persons each) and one Radiation Detection Kit(one every 50-1000 spaces).
 10-Cases Food.
 Food mixes varied while stocking shelters.
 Carbohydrate Supplement, Crackers, Biscuits and Wafers were combined in different stocks.
 I believe the cases in this photo are all biscuits.

-It is pretty obvious that you wouldn't gain any weight at 700 calories a day during your shelter stay.
+Obviously you wouldn't gain any weight at 700 calories a day during your shelter stay.
 With the minimal stocks that were provided it would have been just enough to stay alive.
 The Shelter Management Textbook does state that if there was a outbreak of illness let alone the effects of radiation that these supplies would have been severely taxed and supplemental supplies would have to be sought out.

 This photo was sent to me by Dave Monteyne who did some digging through the National Archives at College Park, Maryland in November 2004.
 Thanks Dave!
 Click the photo to see a larger version.